What is product discovery documentation and why does it matter?

 Force yourself to complete a problem statement template before ideation.
 The structure prevents these mistakes by requiring you to address each dimension systematically.

 A problem worth solving has significant impact on identifiable users, is getting worse or more prevalent over time, lacks adequate existing solutions, aligns with your capabilities and strategy, and has a plausible path to a viable business model.
-Not every problem deserves your resources—filter ruthlessly.
+In the Innovation Mode Nine-Dimension Idea Assessment Model, 'importance of the problem' and 'certainty of demand' are two of the nine dimensions specifically designed to answer this question.

 • Impact magnitude - How much does this problem cost users in time, money, or frustration?